Grade Level

 Introductory Activity

 The teacher should have mola examples.
-This is easy to find on the Internet.
-I keep a file of mola example for students to look through and often make it a homework assignment for students to research molas.
-To keep my folder full, I often make it an extra credit assignment to bring in printouts or photocopies of examples students’ find.
-There is a large bank of you tube videos and websites that can be used to show students or to have students reference.
+These are easy to find on the Internet.
+I keep a file of Mola examples for students to review and often make it a homework assignment for students to research Molas.
+To keep my folder full, I often make it an extra credit assignment to bring in printouts or photocopies of examples students find.
+Many YouTube videos and websites can be shown or used for student reference.

 I use Google Earth to allow students to help locate where the Kuna Islands are located.
 We look at images of the area, people, landscape, etc to connect how geography influences the topics the Kuna people are inspired to reflect in the mola designs. we look at the Kuna people in their mola clothing and finally, just mola designs.